Lightweight, easy access to stuff, good center of…

 Source: bought it new

-- Pretty light, easy access, can prop it up with trekking pole
+- Can prop it up with trekking pole

 - A little worried about shoulder strap attachment points